Bivouac (album): Reception

 Several reviewers praised the album's varied sound.
-Givony referred to it as the their "most stylistically varied and leftfield" release, full of "dense layering and experimentation of dramatic" instrumentals and vocal samples.
+Givony referred to it as their "most stylistically varied and leftfield" release, full of "dense layering and experimentation of dramatic" instrumentals and vocal samples.
 In a review for Record Collector, Pearlman explained that the album's identity revolved around its "varied and experimental take on punk's aesthetic".
 Fitzgerald said that what it "lacks in production quality, it compensates for in stuttering tempo changes and fills", coming across as a "heart-wrenching example of perfect musical clarity".
-Adam Turner-Heffer of God Is in the TV felt that it "proved the band’s ambition beyond being just a punk rock band [...] push[ing] the already rapidly expanding boundaries they had presented previously".
+Adam Turner-Heffer of God Is in the TV felt that it "proved the band's ambition beyond being just a punk rock band [...] push[ing] the already rapidly expanding boundaries they had presented previously."
 Rock Hard writer Buffo Schnadelbach said the band eschewed the thrash metal and funk-inspired sound of other bands in San Francisco in lieu of "punk-noisy indie guitar rock".
-Thomas called it "easily their stormiest, gruffest material"; Melissa Fossum of Phoenix New Times said that the "super-dense" musicality made it "one of the hardest albums to get into, but it's great in the context of Jawbreaker".
+Thomas called it "easily their stormiest, gruffest material"; Melissa Fossum of Phoenix New Times said that the "super-dense" musicality made it "one of the hardest albums to get into, but it's great in the context of Jawbreaker."

 Other critics commented on the songwriting and the change from Unfun.
-Jim Testa of Trouser Press noted that while it dropped the "playful brightness" of their debut, it continued their "formula of literate, well-crafted pop songs filled with unpredictable breaks and changes".
-Brandon Stosuy of Pitchfork said it was their "darkest collection, a sprawling, shaggy-dog set that found them transitioning from the cleaner, calmer Unfun to something grittier, wilder, and smarter".
+Jim Testa of Trouser Press noted that while it dropped the "playful brightness" of their debut, Bivouac continued their "formula of literate, well-crafted pop songs filled with unpredictable breaks and changes."
+Brandon Stosuy of Pitchfork said it was their "darkest collection, a sprawling, shaggy-dog set that found them transitioning from the cleaner, calmer Unfun to something grittier, wilder, and smarter."
+Author Barry M. Prickett, writing in MusicHound Rock: The Essential Album Guide (1999), was enthralled by the "longer, passionate epics that never drag" on Bivouac, as opposed to the "shorter, tighter compositions" that made up Unfun.
 Alternative Press writer Vivianne Oh said that the album showcases a band "progressing with tunes that crackle with alienation and burning chunks of aggressive guitar", highlighting Schwarzenbach's growth as a lyricist.
 Dan Fidler of Spin praised the trio's individual abilities; Ryan attributed the musicianship to all of the members being "equally invested in the songwriting".
-Author Andrew Earles wrote in his book Gimme Indie Rock: 500 Essential American Underground Rock Albums 1981–1996 (2014) that it "exuded a maturity years beyond not only its debut, but beyond many" of their peers.
+Earles said it "exuded a maturity years beyond not only its debut, but beyond many" of their peers.
+When he compared Bivouac to Unfun, he said it "sounds like a totally different band", calling it substantially more ambitious than its predecessor.